 - The size and shape of your room

-- The arrangement of furniture and other objects
+- The arrangement of furniture and other things that could affect sound

 - The distance of speakers from walls and other reflective surfaces